 Visit the Virginia Marine Resources Commission website for fishing regulations, safety tips, launching locations, and other information.
 Additional launching areas can be found in most state parks.

-To find productive kayak fishing areas, talk to local anglers or join a fishing club.
+To find productive kayak fishing areas, talk to local anglers, outfitters, or join a fishing club.